FAIR-INNOVATION/FAIR-documentation/source/SDKManual/C#RobotWebAPPProgramUse.rst

     / * *
     * @brief Get the name of the loaded job program
-    * @param [out] program_name job program name and path, such as "/fruser/movej.lua", where "/fruser/" is a fixed path
+    * @param [out] program_name job program name and path, such as "/fruser/movej.lua", where "/fruser/" is the fixed path for QX, and "/usr/local/etc/controller/lua/" is the fixed path for LA.
     * @return error code
     * /
     int GetLoadedProgram(ref string program_name);